Qovery/documentation/website/docs/using-qovery/integration/terraform.md

 ## Deploy Qovery with Terraform

+Qovery integrates with Terraform to create a complete workflow with a strong developer and operations experience for the different teams from development to critical production applications.
+By integrating Terraform with Qovery, your team can quickly implement governance at scale while drastically improving the developer experience when deploying and managing applications.

 <Alert type="info">

 Check out our Terraform Provider on [Terraform Registry](https://registry.terraform.io/providers/Qovery/qovery/latest/docs) and [GitHub](https://github.com/Qovery/terraform-provider-qovery).

 </Alert>

-Qovery integrates with Terraform to create a complete workflow with a strong developer and operations experience for the different teams from development to critical production applications.
-By integrating Terraform with Qovery, your team can quickly implement governance at scale while drastically improving the developer experience when deploying and managing applications.

 ### Examples

 Check out our Terraform examples [here](https://github.com/Qovery/terraform-examples).

+### Terraform Exporter

+Qovery allows you to export your environment as a Terraform Manifest.
+Check [the Terraform Exporter documentation][docs.using-qovery.configuration.environment#terraform-exporter] to know more.

 ### Resources